alfitz/storybook/addons/knobs/README.md

 ### boolean

-The boolean knob allows the user to modify a boolean used in a story using a checkbox.
+The `boolean` knob allows the user to modify a boolean used in a story using a checkbox.

 ##### Usage
 ```js
 boolean(label, defaultValue); // valid values are [true, false]
 ```

-In the following example, the value of the knob is also used to dynamically set the button's text content.
+In the following example, the value of the knob is also used to dynamically set the text content of the button.

 ##### Example
 ```js